 halifax income tax preparation

-First Home Savings Account (FHSA).
-Starting April 1/2023 taxpayers are able to save up to 8k per year to a maximum of 40k toward the purchase of a first home.
+First Home Savings Account (FHSA): Continuing from April 1st, 2023, taxpayers are able to save up to 8k per year to a maximum of 40k toward the purchase of a first home.
 This calculation can be found on Schedule 15.
 The deductions are tax deductible but not taxable when withdrawn to purchase a house.
 Existing RRSPs can be directly transferred to a FHSA if the taxpayer doesn’t have the cash to make a new investment.
 The FHSA can be used in conjunction with the HBP.
 Please note HBP withdrawals are taxable unless repaid over a 15-year period.

 The Multigenerational Home Reno Tax Credit (MHRTC).
-New for 2023 is a new refundable tax credit of up to $50,000 in reno expenses that would save the taxpayer $7,500.
+Continuing in 2024, is a refundable tax credit of up to $50,000 in reno expenses that would save the taxpayer $7,500.
 The renovations have to be related to making another unit or living quarters for a family member (e.g. parents) within your home.
 This calculation can be found on Schedule 12.

 Children’s Sports and Arts Tax Credit: continuing from last year NS taxpayers are able to claim up to $500 for sports or arts amounts on the provincial portion of their tax return.
 The refundable tax credit would save taxpayers approximately $45.